 Due to its colonial history, Pyin Oo Lwin has a higher than average proportion of Anglo-Burmese and Anglo-Indian inhabitants, whilst its location close to the Chinese border has attracted many Chinese immigrants to settle here in recent years.
 The result is an unusually rich and diverse local demographic.
-Though the Burmese military changed the name of the town to Pyin Oo Lwin, many local inhabitants continue to refer to their hometown as Maymyo.
+Though Myanmar's government changed the name of the town to Pyin Oo Lwin, many local inhabitants continue to refer to their hometown as Maymyo.

 Experiences in Pyin Oo Lwin

-Pyin Oo Lwin offers a wealth of exciting experiences that will help you get beneath the surface of Burma's fascinating culture.
+Pyin Oo Lwin offers a wealth of exciting experiences that will help you get beneath the surface of Myanmar's fascinating culture.
 See below for a few of our favourites